Welcome to this month’s Capitol and community update e-newsletter!

 House District 56

-Please join me for coffee and conversation this weekend!
-Events like these a great opportunity to share your thoughts and concerns directly with me
+Please join me for coffee and conversation in Troy in January!
+I will be there to give an overview of the Legislature’s accomplishments in 2023 and take your questions.
+Events like these are a great opportunity to share your thoughts and concerns directly with me.

 Community Recognitions and Resources